wp-staging/wp-staging/readme.txt

 4. Demo of a staging / backup site

 == Changelog ==

+= 2.9.14 =
+* Fix: Certain default plugins like wps-hide are not excluded anymore during cloning #1742
+* Fix: Scheduled backup not always executed #1754
+* Fix: Backup folder is deleted during backup restore on Windows OS #1737
+* Fix: On backup restore retry deleting an item again in next request instead of re adding it at the end of queue, if item isn't completely deleted in current request #1758
+* Enh: Refactor normalizePath() #1751
+* Enh: Optimize table selection to reduce POST characters.
+Send either selected tables or excluded tables whichever is smaller along to reduce the POST size for cloning and pushing #1727
+* Enh: Allow automatic update of WP STAGING | PRO on the staging site.
+It can still be disabled using the filter wpstg.notices.disable.plugin-update-notice #1749
+* Enh: Add filter wpstg.backup.restore.extended-search-replace.
+The extended search replace allow properly replacing to destination URL for some plugins like rev-sliders in backup restore #1741

 = 2.9.13 =
 * New: Support up to WordPress 6.0